-ltem Description (a) Lock Button Click this button to lock the display of the referenced element and cross refer- ence list.
-Click the button again to release the lock. (b) Reference Tar- The referenced element that is currently selected is displayed.
-Or, you can direct- get field ly enter a variable name or variable member name as the reference target in this field. ^{1} (c) Update Button This button is enabled only after the lock button is clicked and the display is locked.
-When the Update Button is clicked, the display of the cross reference list is updated. (d) Cross refer- The locations in which the referenced element is used are displayed.
+Item Description (a) Lock Button Click this button to lock the display of the referenced element and cross reference list.
+Click the button again to release the lock. (b) Reference The referenced element that is currently selected is displayed.
+Or, you can directly Target field enter a variable name or variable member name as the reference target in this field.1 (c) Update But- This button is enabled only after the lock button is clicked and the display is ton locked.
+When the Update Button is clicked, the display of the cross reference list is updated. (d) History But- When the History Button is clicked, the history window for the referenced element ton is displayed.
+On the reference history window, you can select the referenced ele- ment that was searched for in the past. (e) Cross refer- The locations in which the referenced element is used are displayed.
 Refer to ence list Cross Reference List Details on page 7-42, for details on items in the list.

-1. Note that an error occurs if the following variables are entered.
+^{1.} Note that an error occurs if the following variables are entered.
 Also, an error occurs if the directly entered element is not a variable.